 Those topics are covered in Environmental Programme and National Priority Framework for Action for Natura 2000 for programming period 2021-2027.
 In pursuant with Article 5(1) of Regulation (EU) 2021/1060 at least 60 % of the ERDF contribution of the programme is allocated to policy objective 2 "Greener border region" and two other policy objectives.
 The Territorial Analysis outlines the pollution of rivers, floods, landslides and fires as the biggest environmental problems of the border region.
 According to the EU 2030 biodiversity strategy, ecosystems and their services can be maintained and enhanced by establishing Green Infrastructure (GI) and restoring degraded ecosystems.
 In order to provide a lasting impact on the ecological infrastructure, the current Programme interacts with the Environmental Programme 2021-2027 in fostering strengthening biodiversity, "green" infrastructure in the urban areas and reducing pollution.
 This decision also takes into account the demarcation with the significant financial resources under the Just transition fund, which will be invested in green measures in the cross-border region.
 Just Transition Fund as a new financial instrument of the EU will support the territories most affected by the transition towards climate neutrality and for preventing an increase in regional disparities.
 The National Priority Framework for Action for Natura 2000 focuses efforts on ensuring effective management of the National Ecological Network and protection of natural habitats and species of European and national importance to halt biodiversity loss by improving the nature protection and conservation, biodiversity and green infrastructure.
 The new Euro-Med Transnational programme 2021-2027 that has been recently joined by North Macedonia and Bulgaria envisages implementing a green infrastructure concept that can gradually improve the availability of ecosystem services and support the vision of the biodiversity conservation as an economic value for the regions.
 Same purposes are also pursued by the ADRION programme, in which North Macedonia also takes part.
-The environment related actions in the Multi-annual Action Programme for Environment and Climate Action and Transport for the years 2014-201, under implementation in North Macedonia, had been taken into account during preparation the objectives to be covered by Priority 1.
-The experience that will be accumulated by the implementation of the 2021 EU-North Macedonia bilateral programme "EU for Environmental Standards and Clean Air" in the field of legal, institutional and administrative framework for ecological transition towards a modern and resource-efficient economy is expected to lead to a more competent and fully-fledged addressing of environmental issues under the Programme.
+The experience accumulated during the implementation of the 2021 EU-North Macedonia bilateral document "EU for Environmental Standards and Clean Air" in the field of legal, institutional and administrative framework for ecological transition towards a modern and resource-efficient economy is expected to lead to a more competent and fully-fledged addressing of environmental issues under the Programme.
 The bilateral programme envisages the provision of support for creating Green belts.
 At the same time, the (Interreg VI-A) IPA Bulgaria North Macedonia 2021-2027 programme provides support for green infrastructure, and together, both instruments are seen to produce important complementary effects for the CBC efforts to address the climate emergency.
 Thus, the individual participation of Bulgaria and North Macedonia in different, wide-ranging EU funded programmes, creates important synergies with the IPA III programme.
 Most cross-programmes synergies take place in the environmental domain where joint efforts to improve the ecological aspect of the socio-economic development and to sustain healthy and protected environment collide and thus produce greater impact, efficiency and positive footprint on the environment.